 A dyed-in-the-wool, card-carrying metalhead since his early years, Steve-O credits Mötley Crüe among the three bands that first summoned him to the iron-plated altar of heavy metal, telling us, “The first metal album I bought was The Number Of The Beast, by Iron Maiden.
 Listening to that album taught me that I was a metalhead.
 It was that simple.
 About a year later I got my first Mötley Crüe album, which was Shout At The Devil, and pretty quickly I caught on to what they were all about.
 They were so candid about ‘sleaze,’ as they called it — that celebration of sex, drugs and rock and roll.
 So at age eleven, Mötley Crüe taught me why I was a metalhead.
 About a year after that, I got my first Slayer album, Reign In Blood.
-So I had learned that I was a metalhead from Iron Maiden and I learned why I was a metalhead from Mötley Crüe but Slayer taught me just how bad the situation really was ha ha!”
+So I had learned that I was a metalhead from Iron Maiden and I learned why I was a metalhead from Mötley Crüe but Slayer taught me just how bad the situation really was!”

 Growing up on the frosty tundra of Toronto in the late-80s, Steve-O cultivated a seismic obsession with Mötley Crüe that expanded with feverish momentum, reaching a tipping point on the band’s sixth anniversary.
 “On January 17, 1987,” Steve-O explains, “I sent a letter to their fan mail department.
 Like, creepy, cut-out-the-letters-from-magazines-and-glue-them-to-the-page-type stuff.
 This was the sixth anniversary of Mötley Crüe and I glued these letters and said ‘Happy Sixxth Anniversary’ and I mailed it to their fan people.”

-The television news on October 24, 1987 would kick off a fantastical chain of events that would bring the upstart metalhead toe-to-toe with his real life rock and roll fantasy.
+But it was the television news on October 24, 1987 that would kick off a fantastical chain of events that would bring the upstart metalhead toe-to-toe with his real life rock and roll fantasy.
 TV reporters had interviewed a gaggle of irate Canadians protesting the arrival of Mötley Crüe in their genteel, hockey-loving metropolis.
 Steve-O happened to be watching and instantly sussed the opportunity.
 “I was like, They’re here and the concert’s tomorrow!
 Which means they’re in one of the hotels here!
 I knew all their real names — like Nikki Sixx is Frank Carlton Feranna, Vince Neil is Vincent Neil Wharton — and I remember thinking, these guys aren’t going to check in under their stage names.
 I thought about it a ton and I figured that they’d check into the hotel under their manager’s name, so I ran to my room and checked every tape sleeve from ever Mötley Crüe cassette and every one listed the same manager, which is of course, Doc McGhee.”

 In a monumental testament to perseverance, he tore into his kitchen, pulled out the phonebook, and rifled through the yellow pages.
 Steve-O discusses the moment with the joyful, wild-eyed fervour as if it has only transpired within the hour. ”I started calling every fucking hotel in Toronto,” he says.
 “I scratched each one off the list so I wouldn’t miss one.
 I sat there for a couple hours and finally I get this hotel on the phone and I say what I said to all the other hotels – ‘Please put me through to Doc McGhee’s room.’
 And they put me through to this room!
 I was like, ‘Hey, is this Doc McGhee?’ and the guy says, ‘No, this is Doc’s brother Scott.’
 I’m like, ‘As in Mötley Crüe?’
 I could tell he was sort of annoyed and he asked how I got the number, so I told him how I called every hotel in the phonebook.
 He said, “Are you serious?
 That is awesome!’
 Then he said, ‘How would you like if I put you on the list for backstage passes?’
 I was like, ‘Fuck yeah!’